 Consider the Evangelical belief that the Holy Spirit lives inside every Christian; that he is their teacher and guide.
 Here Evangelicals have God living inside of them, daily guiding and directing their paths, yet they neglect faithfully and diligently reading and studying the Bible.
 Not much of a teacher, this Holy Spirit, if he can’t get his charges to do their homework.
 If the Bible is God’s roadmap for life and a manual by which Evangelicals are to govern their lives, why do so few of them bother to read it?

 Perhaps the problem is that many Evangelicals don’t privately buy the party line about the Bible.
-Perhaps, they have concluded that Bible is NOT a supernatural book; that it is not an inexhaustible text.
-Perhaps, Evangelicals have learned — though they dare not speak it out loud — that the Bible is of human origin and that there’s better literature out there waiting to be read.
-Theonomist Rousas Rushdoony said in one of his books that most books aren’t worthy of being read once let alone twice.
+Perhaps they have concluded that Bible is NOT a supernatural book; that it is not an inexhaustible text.
+Perhaps Evangelicals have learned — though they dare not speak it out loud — that the Bible is of human origin and that there’s better literature out there waiting to be read.
+Calvinistic Theonomist Rousas Rushdoony said in one of his books that most books aren’t worthy of being read once let alone twice.
 Too bad Rushdoony didn’t apply this to the Bible too.
-As an Evangelical, Rushdoony believed the Bible was different from all other books; that the books of men were rarely worth being read once, let alone twice, but the inexhaustible Bible, well, it was worthy of being read day after day.
+As an Evangelical, Rushdoony believed the Bible was different from all other books; that the books of men were rarely worth being read once, let alone twice, but the inexhaustible Bible, well, it was worthy of being read day after day, month after month, year after year.

 As a pastor, I encouraged congregants to immerse themselves in God’s inspired, inerrant Word.
 At times, I berated them for being lazy; for not devoting time to reading and studying the Bible.
 Polly remembers me oh-so-fondly getting after her for not being a diligent reader of the Word of God.
 Later in life, I came to see that the reason Polly didn’t have time to read the Bible (or pray) is that her domestic chores and church obligations took up virtually every waking hour.
 I, on the other hand, was paid to read the Bible.
 I had hours upon hours to read and study its words, reading the Bible from table of contents to concordance numerous times.
 Later in my ministerial career, I quit guilting people into doing things such as praying, attending church, or reading their Bibles.
 I finally recognized that the people who called me preacher had lives outside of church.
 I was wrong to judge their lives by my own.